 - We're glad to work with you if installment payments would be helpful.

 - There is no fee to change to a different course or a different week before May 31.
-After that date, if space is available, a $20 administrative fee will apply.
+After that date, on a case-by-case basis if space is available, a minimum of a $20 administrative fee will apply (and in some circumstances the deposit amount as well).

 - Should you decide to cancel your registration before May 31, we'll refund monies paid in excess of the deposit.